t-site/if-unix-runaway/README.txt

 What is the customize for this?
 I'm not tell you. whatever it is unprovability.

+In enterprise usages , the machine may be "something inside" you may probe true machine's name.

 PORTIONS

 mostly DeepL translation from japanese.